INTRODUCTION OF RARE DISORDER

 Specific diagnosis

-No specific diagnosis where there is no specific diagnosis there can be particular difficulties, including :
+Where there is no specific diagnosis there can be particular difficulties, including :

 Health maintenance